aronerben/aronerben.github.io/posts/fundamental-theorem-symm-poly.md

 After giving an introduction into the matter, posing the theorem more formally and covering some required concepts, we will prove the theorem.

 The proof is based on an Algebra course at the University of Zurich, given by Prof. A. Kresch.
-The proof, as illustrated here, goes into quite a bit of detail and can seem a bit convoluted.
+The proof, as illustrated here, goes into quite a bit of detail.
 There are shorter proofs of this theorem out there.

 As previously mentioned, a symmetric polynomial is a polynomial that remains unchanged under the permutation of its variables.
 For example, in the polynomial $X_1^2 + X_2^2 + X_3^2$, we can permute the variables $X_1, X_2, X_3$ in any way and the polynomial remains the same.
 Another example is the polynomial $X_1^3X_2^3X_3^3$.